Caramel Apple Crumble Hand Pies

 Crumb Topping

-1. n a medium-size bowl, mix the flour, brown sugar, cinnamon and salt.
-Work in the butter with your fingertips until the mixture looks like wet sand with no large pieces of butter remaining.
-Press together to make 1/2-inch chunks.
+1. In a medium-size bowl, mix the flour, brown sugar, cinnamon and salt.
+Work in the butter with your fingertips until the mixture looks sandy with no large pieces of butter remaining.
+Press the mixture together to make chunks.
 Set aside in the refrigerator until ready to use.

 Cake